boazsegev/iodine/README.md

     $ gem install iodine

-## Simple Usage
+## Simple Usage: Running tasks and shutting down

+This mode of operation is effective if you have a `cron`-job that periodically initiates an Iodine Ruby script.
+It allows the script to easily initiate a task's stack and perform the tasks concurrently.

-Iodine starts to work once you app is finished with setting all the tasks up (upon exit).
+Iodine starts to work once you app is finished setting all the tasks up (upon exit).

 To see how that works, open your `irb` terminal an try this: